jackwilliams2480/iot-data-sim/README.md

 # iot-data-sim
-Allow for easy connection to AWS IoT Core, Azure IoT Hub, or various other cloud capabilities to simulate and publish telemetry data
+Simple tool to simulate common iot sensor readings and publish them to AWS IoT Core, Azure IoT Hub, or various other cloud capabilities.

 ## certs
 For proper functionality, create and populate a `certs` folder inside the directory of the relevant capability.
 For example:
+#### MQTT with Mosquitto broker
 ```python
 iot-data-sim/
 |-- lib/